 With the passage of the Economic Recovery Tax Act of 1981 (ERTA), the United States Congress made a promise to the American people.
 The expanded eligibility of the Individual Retirement Account (IRA) was a promise to encourage and to assist those workers who wanted to accept responsibility for their own retirement future.
 For their part, it was a commitment the American public took quite seriously.
-It contributed over \$170 billion to IRAs from 19.2-1986 and according to some stud-ies, up to 80% of those contributions were "new savings," not assets switched from other existing accounts.
-And the promise was not just made to the rich; in fact, more than two-thirds of the 1986 tax returns with IRA contributions, showed adjust-ed gross incomes of less than \$50,000.
-The public's overwhelmingly positive reception to the IRA was in response to its deepening concerns over the unreliability of future Social Security, Medicare and pension plan benefits.
+It contributed over \$170 billion to IRAs from 19.2-1986 and according to some studies, up to 80% of those contributions were "new savings," not assets switched from other existing accounts.
+And the promise was not just made to the rich; in fact, more than two-thirds of the 1986 tax returns with IRA contributions, showed adjusted gross incomes of less than \$50,000.3 deepening concerns over the unreliability of future Social Security, Medicare and pension plan benefits.
 Increasingly, Americans were aware of the importance of long-term saving and recognized that for many of them, the IRA represented their best opportunity to save.